8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220215/content.md

 {!! data !!}

+The portfolio at a high level is now in balance; each category is within the range of values set.

 Moved from Tennessee to Kentucky.

-It’ll be interesting from a financial perspective because I’m going from a state with no income tax to a state with income tax.
-I’m not sure the total impact that’ll have on what I’ll be able to put away.
+It’ll be interesting from a financial perspective.
+Tennessee and Washington state before that, didn’t have income tax, Kentucky does.
+This could impact how much I’m able to put away each paycheck.

-My employer also has one of those income is adjusted for where you live policies.
+My employer has a policy that income is adjusted for where you live.
 So, my income could go up, down, or stay the same.
 I really could see arguments for any of the three.

-Because I’m paying state income tax, I could see my salary going up to maintain a similar net paycheck.
-Because rent is slightly cheaper, I could see my salary going down.
-Depending on the estimated impact of both of those, I could see my employer saying they’ll just leave it as it is.
+Because I’m paying state income tax, salary could go up to maintain a similar net take home amount.
+Rent is slightly cheaper; salary goes down.
+Depending on the estimated impact of both, employer may leave it the same.

 Of course, if they leave it as is, my net pay would probably be less, which I’m not a fan of.
-With that said, as of this writing, the tax rate is a flat tax of 5 percent, which would be less than the amount I spent on dining out and membership fees last year; both of which I’m planning to receive this year.
+With that said, as of this writing, the state income tax rate is a flat 5 percent, which would be less than the amount I spent on dining out and membership fees last year; both of which I’m planning to reduce this year.

 Basically, as long as I’m not taking a pay cut, I should be okay.
+I did ask for a 5 percent increase in pay to offset the taxes and we’ll see where we go.

 ## The market

-It’s still down.
+The market’s still down compared to the 52 week high and seems to be flatlining there; only minor adjustments day to day.

 I’m still dollar cost averaging in.
-I’m still throwing in a bit extra when and where I feel comfortable per the the [budgeting parameters](/finances/budgeting/#spending-cash-reserves) for cash reserves.
+I’m still throwing in a bit extra when and where I feel comfortable per the the [budgeting parameters](/finances/budgeting/#spending-cash-reserves) on cash reserves.

 If I was in [drawdown mode](/finances/concepts/#accumulation-drawdown-and-rebalancing), I wouldn’t be trying to slip more in, I don’t think.
 If I were closer to when I’m thinking of flipping the switch to drawdown mode, I’d probably be building more toward the Mark 1 (or 2) allocations.